 Unless otherwise indicated, all project application submissions except for the abstract, shall be treated in strict confidence.
 However, all project applications will be passed on in their entirety to the external evaluators and due diligence experts, who are bound by confidentiality and who shall also be required to declare that they do not have any conflict of interest in reviewing the individual proposals.
 Stage reports compiled throughout the Commercialisation Voucher Programme or similar reports submitted by applicants on their own accord, may, at the Council's discretion, be submitted in part or in their entirety to external evaluators.
-Stage reports submitted under this programme may also, at the Council's discretion, be forwarded in part or in their entirety to external evaluators are bound by the Council.
-All evaluators are bound by confidentiality.
+Stage reports submitted under this programme may also, at the Council's discretion, be forwarded in part or in their entirety to external evaluators are bound by confidentiality.